flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/asu-start.md

 Turn on the beacon light.
 Select the BLEED page on the ECAM SD.
 Check that BLEED PSI is being supplied from the ASU.
-A minimum of 30 psi is required for engine successful start.
+A minimum of 30 psi is required for a successful engine start.

 ![asubleedpage.png](../../assets/advanced-guides/engines/asubleedpage.png){loading=lazy width=75%}